 U.K. Civil Aviation Authority.
 The U.K. CAA is primarily responsible for: ensuring safety standards, consumer protection, efficient use of airspace and security risks.
-To operate in the EU, a U.K. air carrier is required to hold an AOC granted by the U.K. CAA attesting to the air carrier's operational and technical competence to conduct airline services with specified types of aircraft.
+A U.K. air carrier is required to hold an AOC granted by the U.K. CAA attesting to the air carrier's operational and technical competence to conduct airline services with specified types of aircraft.
 The U.K. CAA has an authority to amend or revoke the AOC, with Ryanair U.K.'s ability to continue to hold its AOC being subject to ongoing compliance with applicable statutes.
 Ryanair U.K.'s flight operations, aircraft, maintenance facilities and air crew are subject to ongoing review and inspections by the U.K. CAA.

-The Company's subsidiary, Ryanair U.K., obtained an AOC (No GB 2451) and an operating license (No GB 2451) from the U.K. CAA on December 20, 2018.
+The Company's subsidiary, Ryanair U.K., obtained an AOC (No GB 2451) and an operating license (OL/A/624) from the U.K. CAA on December 20, 2018.